A Diamond Structure in the Transducer Hierarchy: Definitions

 \section{Definitions}

 We will give some preliminary definitions with the goal of understanding the definition of a weight product, the key operation for all the results in this paper.
 For more definitions and background in this area, see \cite{1,2,3,4,5}.
 We begin by setting \textbf{2} = \{0,1\}, which we will use as our input and output alphabet for all of our transducers.
+We use $\textbf{2}^\infty$ to denote the set of all finite and infinite streams over $\textbf{2}$.
 We will focus only on finite state transducers of the following form:

 \begin{definition} A \textit{finite-state transducer} is a tuple $T = \langle Q, q_0,\delta,\lambda \rangle$ where $Q$ is a finite set of states, $q_0 \in Q$ is the initial state, $\delta : Q \times \textbf{2} \rightarrow Q$ is the transition function, and $\lambda : Q \times \textbf{2} \rightarrow \textbf{2}^*$ is the output function. \end{definition}